mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/First-Steps/index.md

 *  **Save**
    Save your changed settings.
 *  **Server & Services**
    'On' indicates a server or service is on, '-' indicates the service is off.
-A check box indicates this service is part of 'Groupstart'.
+A check box indicates this service is part of Groupstart'.
    ![MAMP](ServerServices.png)

 ---